shrunbr/python3-iosxe-upgrades/README.md

 # python3-iosxe-upgrades
 My first python3 script using netmiko to perform IOS-XE software upgrades in a semi-automated fashion.

+## Tested Devices
+This has been confirmed working on the following device platforms.
+* Cisco Catalyst 9500 series

 ## Requirements
 * Python3
 * Netmiko 3.1.0